 - Gently pinch your shoulder blades down and in (like the Shoulder Blade Pinch Exercise).

-- Maintaining the pinching of your shoulder blades and keeping your arms bent at 90 degrees, slowly lift the kleenex box up in front of you.
+- Maintaining the pinching of your shoulder blades and keeping your arms bent at 90 degrees, slowly lift the box up in front of you.

-- The goal is to bring the kleenex box to touch the wall above your head.
-You must keep your elbows in line with the kleenex box.
-Only raise the kleenex box as high as you can without your elbows going outward.
+- The goal is to bring the box to touch the wall above your head.
+You must keep your elbows in line with the box.
+Only raise the box as high as you can without your elbows going outward.
 This is your challenge.
 You’ll notice your muscles getting stronger and your alignment improving as you get closer and closer to the wall.